HL7/davinci-alerts/source/pages/index.md

 ### Scenarios

 Alerts can be generated for many scenarios.
-The [2019 CMS (need full name)NPRM] focuses on hospitalization due to significant issues that can occur if a patient is not followed appropriately after acute care.
+The [2019 CMS 45 CFR Part 156 NPRM] focuses on hospitalization due to significant issues that can occur if a patient is not followed appropriately after acute care.
 The initial version of the Alert Implementation Guide will focus on the Admission and Discharge Scenarios.
 The framework as defined may support the other scenarios as listed below and work will continue on this in future versions of the Implementation Guide.

+#### Initial Phase:

 -   Emergency and Inpatient Admissions
 -   Emergency and Inpatient Discharges

+#### Potential Future scenarios to be defined in cooperation with the appropriate HL7 International Working Groups:

 -   Lab Results
 -   Problem with Treatment -- such as drug recall, device recall/issue
 -   Encounter/Visit Notification